Mercer Hotel – Medieval heritage meets minimalist luxury in Barcelona’s Gothic Quarter.

 Nearby Markets or Grocery Stores

 - Mercat Gòtic – This flea market has been taking place in front of La Catedral every Thursday for over 40 years.
-Browse the stalls for antiques, decorative art, vintage cameras, silverware, coins and more.
-5-minute walk.
+Browse the stalls for antiques, decorative art, vintage cameras, silverware, coins, and more.